 - Innocent Inaccurate: Annabelle thinks the skeletons in Chicago are Halloween decorations.

 - Interspecies Friendship: Annabelle (human) and Ironhide (Cybertronian).
-Actually, just like in the movies, there a lot of this going on with the main characters.
+Other noticeable examples include Sam and Bumblebee and Mikaela and Wheelie.
+Actually, just like in the movies, there is a lot of this going on with the main characters.

 - In the Back: Similar to the scene in Transformers: Dark of the Moon, Sentinel attempts to do this to Ironhide.
 This time, however, Ironhide is able to react in time and make the traitor face him head-on instead.

 - It's Personal: Both Sam and Annabelle choose to go to Chicago which has been recently invaded by the Decepticons in an effort to stop them from using the pillars to bring Cybertron to Earth because of the role they played in Mikaela's kidnapping and the (supposed) deaths of the Autobots.